gcallah/work/chaps/weber.md

 - Robertson, H.M.
 1959.
 "A Criticism of Max Weber and His School."
 In Green, pp. 65-86.

 - Sée, Henri.
 1959.
 "The Contribution of the Puritans to the Evolution of Modern Capitalism."
 In Green, pp. 62-64.

+- Swatos, William H., Jr. and Lutz Kaelber.
+2005. *The Protestant Ethic Turns 100: Essays on the Centenary of the Weber Thesis*.
+Boulder and London: Paradigm Publishers.

 - Tawney, R.H.
 2021 [1926]. *Religion and the Rise of Capitalism: A Historical Study*.
 Brooklyn: Angelico Press.